-From a professor’s perspective, English professor Toby Bielawaski expressed his preference towards Canvas.
+From a professor’s perspective, English professor Toby Bielawaski expressed her preference towards Canvas.
 “Although they are more similar than different, one of the new features I like is how “web friendly” it is.
 There are lots of ways to link videos and other external media which is helpful for instruction,” said Bielawaski.

-For his specific English class, Bielawaski felt his students made a pretty smooth transition, but also provided useful information on how students can get help using the new platform.
+For his specific English class, Bielawaski felt her students made a pretty smooth transition, but also provided useful information on how students can get help using the new platform.
 “We have a ton of support options available, including numerous tutorial videos on the LPC website.
 Canvas also has an 800 number that you can call 24/7 to get your questions answered immediately,” said Bielawaski.

 Many students resisted the change to Canvas, but for sophomore Alija Robinson, who favors the new platform to Blackboard.
 “I prefer Canvas because of the calendar feature and getting email alerts for when things were due.
 For me it was easier to keep track of my progress in completing coursework, and when a new assignment was posted by the professor,” said Robinson.

 Due to Canvas having numerous extensive features, and a different system of organization compared to Blackboard, logically a change over will leave many confused.
 Proper communication and teaching of the new platform will make it easier on both students and instructors to ease the transition.
 If Canvas makes it easier for instructors to teach, and leads to student success, the current grumbles will be forgotten.